 - Qualification of the analyzing equipment should be completed prior to starting method validation.

-- All records should be kept and maintained including the documentation related to the justification providing the need for the validation.
+- All records should be kept and maintained, including documentation related to validation requirement rationale.

-- For performing any change and its potential impact on production and quality of intermediates or APIs, a change control system should be established for evaluation.
+- To perform any change and its potential impact on the production and quality of intermediates or APIs, a change control system should be established for evaluation.

-- Documentation system should be developed for identification, review, and approval of changes related to raw materials, analytical methods, equipment, supporting systems, process, labeling and packaging material, computer systems, and specifications.
+- A documentation system should be developed for the identification, review, and approval of changes related to raw materials, analytical methods, equipment, support systems, processes, labeling and packaging material, computer systems, and specifications.